deisygysi/EVOP_2019/index.md

 ---

-Welcome to the module of Basic Statistics: Probability and Inference using R.
+Welcome to the EVOP module of Basic Statistics: Probability and Inference using R.